Last updated: 16.01.25 at 11:00am

-As rugby fans gear up for the 2024 Guinness Six Nations, we deep dive into the rich history, fascinating facts and relive the most unforgettable moments that have shaped this tournament.
+As rugby fans gear up for the 2025 Guinness Six Nations, we deep dive into rugby history, fascinating facts and relive the most unforgettable moments that have shaped this tournament.

 The Six Nations tournament, formerly known as the Five Nations, is a prestigious and hugely popular rugby competition that dates back to 1883.